MiguelSperle/MiguelSperle/README.md

     interestedIn: ['Tailwind or Bootstrap or Material Ui'] };
 ```
-- 📕 I study Front-End ;
+- 📕 i study Front-End ;
-- 🚀 I want to be Front-End Developer ;
+- 🚀 i want to be Front-End Developer ;
-- 📕 I'm in High School ;
+- 📕 i'm in High School ;

 <div>
 <a href="https://github.com/seu-usuário-aqui">